imansmallapple/imansmallapple.github.io/application-development/quick-start/create-first-eclipse-oniro-app.md

 #### What you will build
 - An application with two pages that support mutual navigation.

-## Create an Eclipse Onrio app using OpenHarmony Template
+## Create an Eclipse Oniro app using OpenHarmony Template
 To create a project in DevEco Studio:

 1. Double-click the DevEco Studio icon to begin.